KP-Wiki/GameLauncher/README.md

 ## Guidelines
 1. Everything should be streamlined for the player.
 First goal of the Launcher is to make players life simpler.
 2. If anything is a lossy operation - cancel early and advise player to downloading a full build as usual.
-3. Later on we could split assets into app-managed (e.g. stock maps) and user-managed (maps, mods).
+Later on we could split assets into app-managed (e.g. stock maps) and user-managed (maps, mods).
 App-managed will be updated, user-managed will be left untouched.
+3. Patchmaker is intended to fit in into build process.
+Hence no GUI, just the log.
+4. Launcher is transitioning from Prototype to Beta stage, so many things are still in the code, rather than configurable from UI or commandline.

 ## GameLauncher operates in 2 modes:
 1. Launcher.
 Activated by running the exe as usual.
 Checks game verion, downloads and installs patches.